ankitects/anki-betas/src/anki2.1.45.md

 - The toolbar's icons and style have been updated.
 - The editor now provides bullet and numbered list buttons.
 - The editor now provides buttons to control text alignment and indent.
+- Sticky fields can now be toggled on/off from the editing screen.
 - Editor shortcuts are handled differently, and the current approach does not work well on non-QWERTY keymaps.
 This will likely change before a stable release.
 - A new API is available for add-ons, but this has not been finalized yet.